lukashonke/inscriptor/README.md

 # Inscriptor | ✨ AI Text Editor
 Our goal is to create an open-source and free alternative to tools like NovelCrafter, Scrivener or Notion.

-Inscriptor has cleverly integrated AI tools designed to enhance creativity, refine and analyze writing, provide suggestions and much more. all while being fully customizable.
+Inscriptor has cleverly integrated AI tools designed to enhance creativity, brainstorm, refine and analyze writing, provide suggestions and much more. all while being fully customizable.

 https://inscriptor.io/